Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Instructions: How to Get an Australian IP Address

-Download and install your chosen VPN onto your device.
+Download and install the VPN onto your device.

-Launch the VPN and connect to an Australian server location.
-Once you’re connected, your device will be given an Australian IP address, which is what websites/apps will see.
+Open the VPN app, log in, and connect to an Australian server location.
+Once connected, your device will have an Australian IP address, which is what websites/apps will see.

-Now you can use the Internet as if you were located in Australia.
+Now you can use the Internet as if you’re in Australia.

-One of the main reasons for getting a VPN with servers in Australia is to access the country’s streaming services from overseas.
+One of the main reasons for getting a VPN with Australian servers is to access the country’s streaming services from overseas.

-All free and paid content platforms in Australia, like 7Plus, 9Now and Kayo Sports, restrict content access to Australian IP addresses only.
+All free and subscription-only content platforms in Australia, like 7plus, 9Now and Kayo Sports, restrict viewing to Australian IP addresses only.

 Watching SBS On Demand with Surfshark.

-A VPN gets round these IP address restrictions by assigning your device(s) the IP address of the Australian server you connect to, masking your real IP address in the process.
+A VPN gets round these IP address blocks by assigning your device(s) the IP address of the Australian server you connect to, masking your real online location in the process.

 Quick Guide: How to Watch Australian TV from Overseas

 Check the Kill Switch is activated.
-This will prevent your real IP address becoming visible if the VPN connection suddenly drops.
+This prevents your real IP address becoming visible if the VPN connection suddenly drops.

 Start streaming.